Les Playlists Urbaines

 Kino Kino Kino a film club, which takes place in Clermont-Ferrand, focused on the scandinavian cinema.
-Since 2017, it has been continued by Roman Girardeau, a young sculptor, photographer and sound artist in his own workshop in the suburbs of the city.
+Since 2017, it is continued by the artist Roman Girardeau in his own workshop in the suburbs of the city.

-The graphic system is based on a very precise iconography coming from nordic archives.
-The purpose of these iconographies is to gather graphic documentations relevant to the theme and the period of the film.
+The graphic system is based on a precise iconography extracted from nordic archives.
+The purpose of these images is to gather graphic documentations relevant to the theme and the period of the films.

-The young norwegian artist Siri Vensen dedicate her practice to performative art and theatre.
-She planned a public presentation of her theatre project Alt du är at the HDK Högskolan.
+Norwegian artist Siri Vensen dedicates her practice to performative arts and theatre.
+She planned a presentation of her theatre project Alt du är at the HDK Högskolan in Göteborg.

 Rekonstruktion der Zukunft